umarhassan-mitodl/7.341-spring-2018/content/pages/readings.md

 {{< tdopen >}}

-Zhao, Ming, Jack Geller, et al. "{{% resource_link "134cb923-f244-4090-a6ba-119aa23846ec" "Monotherapy with a Tumor-targeting Mutant of _Salmonella Typhimurium_ Cures Orthotopic Metastatic Mouse Models of Human Prostate Cancer" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 104, no. 24 (2007): 10170–4.
+Zhao, Ming, Jack Geller, et al. "[Monotherapy with a Tumor-targeting Mutant of _Salmonella Typhimurium_ Cures Orthotopic Metastatic Mouse Models of Human Prostate Cancer](http://doi.org/10.1073/pnas.0703867104)." _Proceedings of the National Academy of Sciences of the United States of America_ 104, no. 24 (2007): 10170–4.

-Anderson, J. Christopher, Elizabeth J. Clarke, et al. "{{% resource_link "189123b6-f478-46f3-aaa6-d9e56240d917" "Environmentally Controlled Invasion of Cancer Cells by Engineered Bacteria" %}}." _Journal of Molecular Biology_ 355, no. 4 (2006): 619–27.
+Anderson, J. Christopher, Elizabeth J. Clarke, et al. "[Environmentally Controlled Invasion of Cancer Cells by Engineered Bacteria](http://doi.org/10.1016/j.jmb.2005.10.076)." _Journal of Molecular Biology_ 355, no. 4 (2006): 619–27.

 {{< tdclose >}}